Useful links & support groups

-Members can borrow games, jigsaws, toys, musical instruments , discovery boxes and specialist sensory equipment some of which may be beyond the reach of the average family budget.
+Learning Library –Members can borrow games, jigsaws, toys, musical instruments , discovery boxes and specialist sensory equipment some of which may be beyond the reach of the average family budget.
 They are delivered direct to your home for free.
+Telephone: 01388 420267

-Journey Enterprises is a local charity providing day services for young people and adults with complex learning disability.
+Journey Enterprises – Journey Enterprises is a local charity providing day services for young people and adults with complex learning disability.
 They provide activities in three day centres (Hubs) and a wide range of activities in community.
 All are undertaken in small groups of friends.
+Telephone: 01434 608118

 Bridge Bus travel card – Durham local authority operate the scheme in partnership with Arriva North East and Go North East.
 If you show the card to the bus driver or bus station staff they will give you extra help.

-A coalition of over 50 not for profit organisations.
+The Communication Trust – A coalition of over 50 not for profit organisations.
 Working together they support everyone who works with children and young people in England to support their speech, language and communication.
+Tel:0207 843 2526

-Little Treasures – Are a parent led charity who support families and their children who have autism or are going through assessment right across Co.
+Little Treasures – Are a parent-led charity that supports families and their children who have autism or are going through assessment right across Co.
 Durham and surrounding areas.
-They run stay and play sessions, adult groups ( together with Autie Mates) , parent support groups and run courses and workshops.
-They also have a closed support group Facebook page for help and advise.
+They run stay-and-play sessions, adult groups ( together with Autie Mates) , parent support groups and run courses and workshops.
+They also have a closed support group Facebook page for help and advice.

-Autism Parent Support Group County Durham – A closed group purely for the Parents/Carers of children with Autism and children currently going through the diagnosis process.
+Autism Information Co Durham ( Formerly Autism Parent Support Group County Durham) – A closed group purely for the Parents/Carers of children with Autism and children currently going through the diagnosis process.
 A place for to provide help and support to you all and somewhere you post feeling secure that we are all in it together.
 They get together once or twice a month in person in the Spennymoor area.

 Durham County Carers Support – They run several support groups for all carers all over County Durham and a parent support group in Bishop Auckland once a month.

-Sensory Processing Disorder Support Group North East England – A support group ran by Treetops Occupational Therapy.
-They have a closed Facebook page, run courses and training and meet regular in Newton Aycliffe.
+Sensory Processing Disorder Support Group North East England – A support group run by Treetops Occupational Therapy.
+They have a closed Facebook page, run courses and training and meet regularly in Newton Aycliffe.